-While these regulatory measures aim to curb anti-competitive conduct, they are ill-suited to addressing the design-driven risks that define PMPs.
-These platforms do not function as entrenched gatekeepers; their harms arise not from monopolistic leverage but from behavioral engineering that encourages high-frequency, high-stakes engagement.
-As Neha Mishra argues, this gap is emblematic of the EU’s broader failure to achieve “regulatory interoperability” by integrating platform law with the gambling, financial, and public health frameworks necessary to govern hybrid actors.

 The DMA’s gatekeeper regime offers no greater protection.
 Its designation criteria—significant impact on the internal market, entrenched intermediation positions, and annual European Economic Area turnover of at least €7.5 billion or market capitalization of at least €75 billion—currently encompass only a small set of global conglomerates, including Alphabet, Meta, Amazon, Apple, ByteDance, and Microsoft.
 These firms face obligations that include prohibitions on self-preferencing and discriminatory ranking (art.
 6(5)), requirements to facilitate interoperability and data portability (arts.
 6(6)–(7)), and restrictions on tying and bundling practices (arts.
 5–6), with fines of up to ten percent of global annual turnover for non-compliance (art.
 30).
 While these measures aim to curb anti-competitive conduct, they are ill-suited to addressing the design-driven risks that define PMPs.
 These platforms do not function as entrenched gatekeepers; their harms arise not from monopolistic leverage but from behavioral engineering that encourages high-frequency, high-stakes engagement.
 As Neha Mishra argues, this gap is emblematic of the EU’s broader failure to achieve “regulatory interoperability” by integrating platform law with the gambling, financial, and public health frameworks necessary to govern hybrid actors.